 Special care was taken in the selection of the wives of the firstborn sons, and each ruler-priest had four firstborn sons.
 The firstborn son of the half-sister wife ascended to the throne of his biological father.
 The firstborn son of the patrilineal cousin or niece ascended to the throne of this maternal grandfather (as did Nimrod, who ascended to the throne of Nimrod the Elder).
 Nimrod the Younger was named by his mother after her father.
 This was done only by the cousin/niece brides, so while Nimrod's father is not known, we know that his mother was the daughter of the Kushite ruler Nimrod the Elder who conquer Nippur in 2340.

 The firstborn sons by the ruler's two concubines, and sons by wives who didn't ascend to established thrones, were given gifts and sent away to conquer territories of their own.
 Sent-away sons include Cain, Abraham, Ishmael, Jacob, Joseph and Moses.
-By this means the marriage and ascendancy pattern of the Horites drove the Kushite expansion out of Africa.
+The biblical data indicates that the marriage and ascendancy pattern of the early Hebrew drove their expansion out of Africa.